-The leisure & travel market is highly competitive with numerous players and a variety of options.
-Combined with the cost-of-living crisis, this undoubtedly brings pressure on prices.
-The group has a diversified portfolio, allowing it to provide its guests with a wide variety of options.
-This variety, and the groups digital technology base and dynamic pricing capabilities means that the group remains well placed and competitive in the market to drive growth.
+The leisure & travel market is competitive with numerous players and a variety of options.
+The Group has a diversified portfolio, allowing it to provide its guests with a wide variety of options.
+This variety, and the Groups digital technology base and dynamic pricing capabilities means that the Group remains well placed and competitive in the market to drive growth.